Vertexvis/web-sdk-examples/README.md

 - Run `yarn install` to install dependencies.
 - Run `cp .env.template .env` to create an environment file.
 - In `.env`, Update the `DEFAULT_STREAM_KEY` environment variable to a stream-key you want to view.
-See [this guide](https://developer.vertexvis.com/docs/guides/authentication#in-the-viewer-sdk) for more information on creating a stream-key.
+See [this guide](https://developer.vertexvis.com/docs/guides/authentication) for information on authenticating with Vertex and creating a stream-key.

 ## Running